subnuwa/Vul_Tech/README.md

 which is pulished on AsiaCCS2019.

 The code here for generating data is the old version.
-We'are trying to rewrite the new version.
+We're trying to rewrite the new version.

-The fuzzing data in the directory experiments is the corpus we use in the paper.
+The fuzzing data in the directory ./experiments is the corpus we use in the paper.